jhsu802701/rails_howto_virtualbox/02-download_iso.md

 * Click on "Download".
 * Click on "Stable".
 * Go to the LXDE Edition section, and download one of the ISO files from the OSDN web mirror.
 If you have a 32-bit host OS, select the i686 non-pae version.
 If you have a 64-bit host OS, pick the x86_64/amd64 version.
-* Your download will be completed in a few minutes.
-The next step is to verify the ISO file that you downloaded.
+* In addition, download the corresponding AllSums.txt file corresponding to the ISO file that you downloaded.
+(You'll need this in the next chapter.)
-* Do not close your web browser window or tab yet, because you will be downloading another file from the SparkyLinux download page in the next chapter.
+* While the download of the small AllSums.txt will be completed immediately, the download of the ISO file will take a few minutes.
+(The time needed will depend on the speed of your Internet connection.)
+You'll be ready to move on to the next chapter when this big download process is finished.